MarkDonato/Handy-Powershell/README.md

 # Handy-Powershell
-Handy little powershell scripts I have either came across or made and made to be user-friendly
+Handy little powershell scripts I have either came across or created and have designed them to be user-friendly